I-Need-This-To-Fork-The-Repo-Again/GVSU-CIS641-ElectricSpaghetti/docs/software_requirements_specification_final.md

 # **Overview**
 This document will show a list of requirements that must be met for each individual feature within the product.
 These requirements are split between Functional and Non-Functional.
 After the requirements section is the change management plan.
 This describes how we would train, incorporate, and debug for the client.
+Finally, we will include links to requirements for our major artifacts, as well as a section for links to all of our artifacts.
 # **Software Requirements**
 This section contains the requirements, both Functional and Non-Functional.
 Each type of requirement has 5 categories, each category with 5 requirements specific to that category.
 This gives us a total of 50 requirements, 25 Funcitonal and 25 Non-Functional.
 ## Functional Requirements